Junzlay/emoji-library/README.md

 Emoji library made with love

 # How to Apply
-Link all files or download it put in your project
+Link all files or download and put it in your project CDN
-CDN
 Script
 ```